Interstate 15 in Utah: Future/Planned Projects

-1800 North New Interchange in Clinton and Sunset
+1800 North Interchange

 The Utah Department of Transportation is in the preliminary stages of the design of a new interchange along I-15 at 1800 North.
 Additional funding was recently added to the project that will widen 1800 North from I-15 to 2000 West, providing improved mobility to residents of Sunset and Davis County at large.
 1800 North will be reconstructed in concrete pavement and widened to include two lanes in each direction and a center turn lane, 12-foot shoulders, and a new curb, gutter, and sidewalk.
-Construction was originally scheduled to begin in 2023 however, with the additional funding nearly doubling the size and effort necessary to design the improvements, construction will begin in 2025.
+Construction was originally scheduled to begin in 2023.
+However, with the additional funding nearly doubling the size and effort necessary to design the improvements, construction will begin in 2025.

-Shepard Lane New Interchange
+Shepard Lane Interchange

 The Utah Department of Transportation completed the Shepard Lane environmental assessment in July 2020.
 The study determined that a new interchange along with widening and providing a direct connection to 1500 West would improve safety and reduce congestion on mainline I-15 and US-89 by decreasing demand on Park Lane.

-The project is currently in design with plans for construction in 2024.

-Northbound I-15 lane addition

-The Utah Department of Transportation is in the planning stages of adding a general purpose lane to I-15 from the I-215 interchange in Murray to 600 South in Salt Lake City.
-The project plans also include a single lane collector ramp from the 1300 South northbound on ramp to the I-80 westbound on ramp and modifying the ramp from I-15 northbound to I-80 eastbound to a flyover ramp where traffic will merge onto I-80 eastbound from the left (median area).
-This proposal is to eliminate the short merge area on I-80 eastbound at the State Street exit.

-Construction of this project may begin as early as 2025.
+Construction of the Shepard Lane interchange started in late February 2024.

-I-15 Reconstruction from Farmington to Salt Lake City
+I-15 Farmington to Salt Lake City

 In March 2022, the Utah Department of Transportation initiated an Environmental Impact Statement (EIS) for the Interstate 15 (I-15) Farmington to Salt Lake City Project.
 A 2019-2050 Regional Transportation Plan includes two projects that identify improvements to I-15 in Davis and Salt Lake Counties: